Linerre/race-sui/README.md

 $ just publish
 ```

-Use `just --list` or see Justfile` for all available recipes.
+Use `just --list` or see the `Justfile` for all the available recipes.